kamilburda/batcher/docs/sections/Customizing-Export.md

 If a procedure contains a layer/drawable/item argument, you may select one of the following:
 * (default) "Current Layer" - applies the procedure to the currently processed layer.
-* "Background Layer" - applies the procedure to the layer representing background, inserted via the "Insert background layers" procedure.
+* "Background Layer" - applies the procedure to the layer representing background, inserted via the "Insert background" procedure.
 If there is no such layer, the procedure will have no effect.
-* "Foreground Layer" - applies the procedure to the layer representing foreground, inserted via the "Insert foreground layers" procedure.
+* "Foreground Layer" - applies the procedure to the layer representing foreground, inserted via the "Insert foreground" procedure.
 If there is no such layer, the procedure will have no effect.

 Constraints